andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 ---
 ### **vCoD.gg - Rifles Only # 1 Rules**

 Here you will find the rules for our upcoming competiton.
-Please bear in mind, that although we are not new to hosting competitions, there may be a missing rule or a rule that is not clear.
-Please contact us if you find any issues with the rules via our contact page.
+Please bear in mind, that although we are not new to hosting competitions, there may ne a rule that is missing or a rule that is not clear.
+You can contact us on our contact page if you find any issues.

 #### **1. General**